eriksjolund/mariadb-podman-socket-activation/README.md

 $
 ```

-### Create a new MariaDB instance listening on a TCP socket
+### Create a TCP socket that activates a MariaDB instance

 Create a TCP socket from which the new MariaDB instance _demo_ will
 be started via  _socket activation_: